Back and Neck Pain

 Neuropathic pain usually results from an upset to the nervous system itself, such as with nerve compression or irritation.
 Neuropathic pain can be either acute or chronic.
 Symptoms of nerve pain can include shooting, burning or sharp pain, numbness or tingling, and increased sensitivity to touch.
 Conditions that irritate the sciatic nerve, for instance, can cause shooting pain and symptoms into the leg.
 Leg pain and numbness or tingling can sometimes travel as far as the toes with sciatica and often feels worse when the nerve is stretched with certain legs’ straight positions.

-Occasionally, some medical conditions can cause acute or chronic back pain, such as kidney stones or spinal stenosis.
-Other medical conditions, such as osteoporosis, can increase a person’s risk of developing broken bones, such as compression fractures in the spine.
-There are even some connections between certain musculoskeletal and skin diseases, such as psoriatic arthritis.
-It is always important that medical providers screen patients for underlying medical issues that may require further investigation during their assessment.
+Occasionally, some medical health conditions can cause acute or chronic back pain, such as kidney stones or spinal stenosis.
+Other medical health conditions, such as osteoporosis, can increase a person’s risk of developing broken bones, such as compression fractures in the spine.
+There are even some connections between certain musculoskeletal and skin diseases, such as psoriasis arthritis.
+It is always important that medical health providers screen patients for underlying medical health issues that may require further investigation during their assessment.

 Assessment of Back Pain

-The most important first step in treating lower back pain is having a thorough assessment done by a qualified medical practitioner.
-Physical therapists are primary care providers and are therefore qualified to assess and screen patients without needing a doctor’s referral.
+Physical therapists are primary care providers and are therefor qualified to assess and screen patients without needing a doctor’s referral.
 A physical therapist will always advise if they think further investigation by a physician would be beneficial, such as for an x-ray or blood test.
 If you have already had diagnostic imaging, these reports can be brought to your assessment.

 Your assessment will begin with a detailed history with questions like: